 Using Printers and identifying which was in use was easy with Windows 7.
 Upon opening the ‘Devices and Printers’ menu, one could easily check which printer was set to default – something that doesn’t happen in Windows 10.
 Windows 10 is smart.
 It has a feature that is set to ON by default and sets the default printer to the one used most recently at the user’s current location.

-Suppose I am connected to my home network on my laptop and give a command to print a document from my Canon printer, it will set the Canon printer as default for my home network.
-Whenever I give a command to print any document while being connected to the home network thereafter, it will automatically command the Canon printer to print the document.
+Suppose I am connected to my home network on my laptop and give a command to print a document from my Canon printer, it will set the printer as default for my home network.
+Whenever I give a command to print any document while being connected to the home network after that, it will automatically command the Canon printer to print the document.

 However, if I command to print a document while being connected to some other network, say office network, it won’t send the print instruction to the Canon printer but the printer I last printed from when connected to the office network.
 This makes Windows 10 a smarter operating system.

 However, some users might have different priorities and would like to change these settings, particularly when they need to set one single printer as the default printer.
 You can turn off the Let Windows manage my default printer automatically setting In Windows 10 via Settings, Group Policy or Registry.
 Let us see how to do it.

 To change the settings to manual, use the following steps:

 - Click on the Start button and then click on the gear-like symbol which will open the Settings page.